equity-risk-ratings/backend/api-documentation.md

     "message": "User has been Deleted"
 }
 404 (not found)
 WATCH OUT!!!!
-I made it so that you don't need to match the ID to edit an user, so BE CAREFUL when creating your AXIOS call!!!!!
+I made it so that you need to match the ID to edit an user, so BE CAREFUL when creating your AXIOS call!!!!!